021gink/RSI-MFI-Research/README.md

 <div align="center" style="background-color: #fff3cd; padding: 1rem; border-radius: 8px; border: 2px solid #ffc107; margin: 1rem 0;">
 <strong>❗ IMPORTANT LEGAL DISCLAIMER ❗</strong><br><br>
 This is <strong>purely an academic research project</strong> inspired by TradingAgent's methodology. <strong>NOT a trading system</strong>.
-The developer provides <strong>absolutely no investment guarantees</strong> and <strong>accepts no liability</strong> for any financial losses incurred.
-All results should be considered <strong>hypothetical</strong>.
+The developer provides <strong>absolutely no investment guarantee</strong> or reliability assurance.
+Use for learning and research only.
 </div>

 ## 📌 Critical Notice Before Use